 As such the project must ensure that is has appropriate rights to use any images in the training in this manner.

-General requirements for the training materials.
+General requirements for the training materials

 Based upon the stakeholder analysis with DPAs and DPOs, the following general requirements have been identified.
 These requirements apply across the training materials to be developed by STAR:

-The format for each training material should be editable and customisable, and ready for localisation to enable DPA/DPO to amend as required (for example, for them to add own logos and trademarks, but also institutional design languages – e.g. corporate colours and fonts) and otherwise interact with as they wish.
+The format for each training material should be editable and customisable, and ready for localisation to enable DPAs/DPOs to amend as required (for example, for them to add own logos and trademarks, but also institutional design languages – e.g. corporate colours and fonts) and otherwise interact with as they wish.

 Content should be re-usable and repurposable by STAR end-users.
 For example, DPOs indicated a desire for content that can be adapted and re-used within their organisation.

-Material may also be made available in “finished” or publishable versions with STAR branding for direct and immediate use where customization is not required.
+The material may also be made available in “finished” or publishable versions with STAR branding for direct and immediate use where customization is not required.

 Developers of training materials should seek graphic design support in order to ensure materials remain editable.